jet/equinox/DOCUMENTATION.md

 - if we intend to retain them for a significant period: we can copy them to an archive, then remove them from the primary dataset
 - if they are only relevant to assist troubleshooting over some short term: we can delete them after a given period (without copying them anywhere)

-When writing to a secondary store, there's also an opportunity to adjust the writing process versus the constraints imposed when writing as part of normal online transaction processing:
+When writing to a secondary store, there's also an opportunity to vary the writing process from that forced by the constraints imposed when writing as part of normal online transaction processing:
 - it will often make sense to have the archiver add a minimal placeholder to the secondary store regardless of whether a given stream is being archived, which can then be used to drive the walk of the primary instead of having to continually loop over all the data
 - when copying from primary to secondary, there's an opportunity to optimally pack events into batches (for instance in `Equinox.Cosmos`, batching writes means less documents, which reduces store and index size and hence query costs)
 - when writing to warm secondary storage, it may make sense to compress the events (under normal circumstances, compressing event data is not considered a worthwhile tradeoff).